LNG from Africa

 For you as an LNG buyer, that means that you have to do things that you would normally not expect to do as a buyer.
 Upstream companies are doing this all the time.
 They invest money in business leads knowing fully well that just a few of them will eventually result in a deal.
 But one hit pays for all the duds.
 Likewise, as an LNG buyer, you will have to run multiple leads at the same time.
 That’s time-consuming and costs some money but then again, much less than the consequences of no supply.

-As a buyer, you will not want to build your own project.
-If yes, congratulations as you are much closer to actually close a deal some time.
+As a buyer, you will not want to build your project.
+If yes, congratulations as you are much closer to closing a deal sometime.
 If not, the only option left is “Give to get”.
-This is a policy by which you will provide pro bono first business development work in order to plant the seeds of an LNG project.
-Your business developer would have to search and find a gas source, deal with the owners, arrange technology, arrange the project partnership (without the buyer) and Project Finance.
-All this while not taking a place on shareholders list or a very small one only.
+This is a policy by which you will provide pro bono first business development work to plant the seeds of an LNG project.
+Your business developer would have to search and find a gas source, deal with the owners, arrange technology, arrange the project partnership (without the buyer), and Project Finance.
+All this while not taking a place on the shareholders list or a very small one only.

-But there must be a clear understanding with the host country and the principal parties that the buyer would have privileges when it comes to market the resulting LNG.
+However, there must be a clear understanding with the host country and the principal parties that the buyer would have privileges when it comes to marketing the resulting LNG.

 This is a tough walk but again, if it’s your only credible option you might well consider walking it.
 There is no reason for a project developer who does it all himself to give you privileges.
 As I said many times over – this is not a market.